 Next was the Brand Meeting with the designer assigned to my project.
 That’s when we discussed branding, colors, and the overall look and feel I wanted.
 We met again a few weeks later to go over that.
 I liked it, but I wanted the colors tweaked a bit, so after some back and forth, she sent my final Brand Guide with colors and fonts and my updated logo design.

 Once I approved that, she set to work on the blog’s homepage design.

 Now that we had a plan, I was dying to see it come together, but that was right before Thanksgiving, so I knew I would need to be patient.

 Imagine my surprise when just a few days later, Kelcie had the homepage ready for me to take a look at!
 It was just a picture, but she was able to talk through it and discuss the features and how it would work.
 A few days after that, she had some of the other pages ready to look at, including the mobile site.

 Everything seemed to be moving along pretty quickly, but there was a lot of back and forth and questions and tweaking.
 Finally, the week after Christmas, we had all the blog design elements hammered out, and I was moved over to the development queue.
 (For anyone not familiar, development is when they take all the designer’s pretty plans and pictures and make them actually work on a real, live website.)

 There was a bit of a wait for the development team to take on my project, and then that whole process took longer than expected, but finally on February 4, I was able to look at a live mockup of my new site!

 That was exciting, but made me even more anxious to see my own content in there and having it live and working for everyone to use and enjoy.
-I was afraid it would be another month before they were able to install on my blog, but after we went back and forth about a few things, Aaron surprised me this past week by suggesting we install on Thursday.
+I was afraid it would be another month before they were able to install on my blog, but after we went back and forth about a few things, they surprised me this past week by suggesting we install on Thursday.

 Thursday was a loooong day, and as you know, my blog was offline for most of it, but I am thrilled with how everything turned out.